chrisosaurus/icarus/docs/language/mutability/proposal_five/permissions.md

 -----

 conversion to/from immut needs to be thought out more, it should be safe for any type to become an immut

+it *should* be safe to convert an immut to any type as well, currently we disallow conversion to mutable and storable mutable, this needs thought.

 Default
 =======